AkiDK/Temp_Sensor_cabinet/README.md

 A open project to create a fan controller with heat sensors based on Atmega 328P chip.

-schematic tics and others will be available at a later date.. this project
+schematics and other notes will be available at a later date..